MrBartusek/gif-picker-react/README.md

 ### Custom Picker Width and Height

 To customize the dimensions of the picker, use the height and width props.
-You can pass in a number that will be treated as pixel size, or your any accepted css width/height as string.
+You can pass in a number that will be treated as pixel size, or any accepted css width/height as string.

 ```jsx
 <GifPicker height={500} width={400} />